Why I Love Mystic Spires Salvia

 This blog post was contributed by Jen Mistretta, Good Earth’s perennial grower.
 Her garden is show stopping and she is always trying new plants; plus, she is always up for sharing her tips and tricks for ultimate success!
 Keep reading for all the reasons Mystic Spires makes it onto her must-have list.

 This impressive Salvia has been around for awhile, but few realize just amazing it is.
-In the spring they can get overlooked especially if there isn’t any blooms yet.
+In the spring they can get overlooked especially if there aren’t any blooms yet.
 I was very much impressed, all summer long.

 Every year I do a big seasonal color flower bed in my front yard.
 I play around with different colors, textures and plants.
 Last year I got 5 of the Salvia Mystic Spires and while they are perennial I decided to put them in my front flower bed.
 The tag reads as follows: Grows 18-30” tall.
 Sun to part sun.
 The internet indicated perhaps taller.